amingoltabar/examine-being-a-perfect-number/README.md

 # examine-being-a-perfect-number
-this program received the desired number of numbers and shows whether they are perfect.
+this program receives the desired number of numbers and shows whether they are perfect.